pau-lo/Deep-Q-Network-for-Atari-Gamess/README.md

 `python atari.py --game SpaceInvaders-v0 --display true`

-and instead of `--game`  just type anyother name you would like to try.
+and instead of `--game` just type any other name you would like to try.

 ## Credits
 Credit for the vast majority of code here goes to Kee Hyun Won.
 I just adjusted the code for my environment and the new